timblake17/timblake17.github.io/index.md

     ghpage: https://www.benjaminzander.org/
     image: /assets/img/zander.png
   - title: Lucky Cycles App
     description: Motorcycle Repair Shop App that I built using React.
 List of bike shop services with user option to add more services to list.
 User can click what services are wanted and it will show the price of the bill.
-Still a work in progress the app needs to be made responsive.
     github: https://github.com/timblake17/lucky-cycles
     ghpage: https://lucky-cycles.herokuapp.com/
     image: /assets/img/luckycycles.png